mimblewimble/grin-rfcs/text/0000-compact-slates.md

 #### Transaction Object Fields

-The V4 Version of the Slate defines its own representation of Grin's internal Tranasction object, which defines its own serialization at [Transaction](https://github.com/mimblewimble/grin/blob/34ff103bb02bc093fe73d36641eb193f7ef2404f/core/src/core/transaction.rs#L871).
-Internally, the wallet will transform its VersionedSlate into the format expected by the Grin node, allowing the wallet to specify its own Transaction format.
+The V4 Version of the Slate contains its own separate representation of Grin's internal Transaction object.
+(Grin's internal transaction struct definition can be found here: [Transaction](https://github.com/mimblewimble/grin/blob/34ff103bb02bc093fe73d36641eb193f7ef2404f/core/src/core/transaction.rs#L871)).
+Internally, the wallet will transform its representation into the format expected by the node while posting the transaction.

 The `tx` struct in a V4 Slate is removed, and is replaced instead by the following Top-Level fields.
 Wallets recreate the transaction object as expected by the Grin node from these fields before posting.

 * `coms` is an array containing the outputs and inputs that have been added to the slate.
-These will appear duing the I1 or S2 phases of a transction.
+These will appear during the I1 or S2 phases of a transaction.
 Each entry includes:
    * `f`: The output features, assumed to be 'Plain' if omitted.
 0 denotes Plain, 1 denotes Coinbase
    * `c`: The output/input commitment, Base64 Encoded
    * `p`: The output's range proof, Base64 Encoded.
 If this is included, the entry is assumed to be an output.
 If not, it is an input.

 When rebuilding the transaction kernel for the Node (done during the S3 or I3 phases,) the kernel is assumed to be 'Plain' unless the top-level `feat` field is non-zero.
-In this case, the kernel features are filled accorginly with any needed values from the `feat_args` struct.
+In this case, the kernel features are filled accordingly with any needed values from the `feat_args` struct.

 In a typical S3 phase, these fields may look something like: